 The shelter is a tin-roofed gymnasium.
 During the day, the sun turns it into a sauna despite the open-block construction of the walls.
 We will deliver cases of deodorant and more soap as soon as we can.

 Immediate needs exist.
 People send their extra clothing, but they don’t generally send socks and underwear.
-We will buy more of those things today, too.
+We loaded the car with those things for tomorrow, too.

 Officials have done a good job of dispensing resource teams to address social, psychological, medical, and logistics needs.
 It will take a couple of more days to perfect the basic supply flow for the 3500 or so in the shelters.